sequenceiq/ambari-vagrant/README.md

 # Ambari on Vagrant

-This project helps to set up a 3 node ambari cluster on vagrant.
+This project helps to set up a 3 node (up to 10) Ambari cluster on Vagrant.
-It's started from the apache [Quick Start Guide](https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide) , but got modified
+Started from the Apache Ambari [Quick Start Guide](https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide) and modified.

-At the end there qill be 3 nodes:
+Using this will produce 3 nodes:

 - **c6401** : ambar-server + ambari-agent connecting to himself
 - **c6402** : ambari-agent connecting to c6401